faithdennis/faithdennis/README.md

 ### Welcome 👋

 My name is Faith.
-I am currently learning software development and machine learning. 🌱
+I am currently learning software development and machine learning.
+I also conduct research leveraging my data science and cognitive science background. 🌱

+In this repository you will find small, assorted projects organized by topic.

 You can reach me on LinkedIn for any questions.
 Thanks.